spinicist/QUIT/Docs/Relaxometry.md

 **Outputs**

 * {input}_contrast.nii.gz - The MP2 contrast image.
-The range of this image is -0.5 to 0.5.
+The range of this image is -0.5 to 0.5 *unless* the `--automask` option is specified, in which case it will be shifted to 0 to 1.
 * {input}_T1.nii.gz - The T1 map.
 Units are the same as `TR` and `SegTR`.

+**Important Options**

+* `--automask, -a`
+    * Attempts to automatically calculate a mask to remove background noise.
+This option will add 0.5 to the contrast image to make it more easily interpretable.

 **References**